garfik/gigaview/README.md

 I'm not a professional Go developer, but I really enjoy the language and wanted to use it for this project.
 This code is provided as-is for demonstration purposes.

+**Important:** The goal of this project was to demonstrate the product and the idea, not to write perfect code.
+Therefore, the code is not ideal in some places.

+### Possible Improvements

+- **Lossless quality at maximum zoom**: At maximum zoom level, it might be better to serve images without quality loss instead of compressed JPEG tiles.
+- **Warmup algorithm optimization**: The current warmup algorithm is not optimized and could be improved for better performance.

+### Similar Projects

+This project is not unique, as there are similar solutions available.
+For example:

+- **[OpenSeadragon](https://openseadragon.github.io/)** - An open-source, web-based viewer for high-resolution zoomable images, implemented in pure JavaScript.

 ## License

 This project is provided as-is, without any warranties or guarantees.
 I assume no responsibility for any issues, damages or consequences arising from the use of this code.